Java Suite: Structure

 The suite consists of twelve movements, divided into four parts.
 Godowsky composed the work under the influence of gamelan music after a visit to Java.
 A typical performance of the work lasts approximately 50 minutes.
-The first complete recording of the entire Suite was made in 2016 by Esther Budiardjo, on Pro Piano Records CD PPR224529.
+The first complete recording of the entire Suite was made in 2000 by Esther Budiardjo, on Pro Piano Records CD PPR224529.
+Since then, it’s been recorded by Konstantin Scherbakov (Marco Polo) and Carl Petersson (Sterling Records).
+The Gardens of Buitenzorg is recorded by several other pianists like Marc-André Hamelin and is the only piece that get recorded regularly.